gvwilson/sdxjs/async-programming/index.md

 However,
 we want to display the names of the files whose lines we're counting along with the counts.
-To do this we have to return two values from our `then`.
+To do this our `then` must return two values.
 We could put them in an array, but it's better practice to construct a temporary object with named fields (<f key="async-programming-temporary-named-fields"></f>).